News

 Sub-studies included in IPOS

-6. Analysis of CTdata during lumber conditioning.
+- Analysis of CT‐data during lumber conditioning.
 Calculating the moisture gradient from two previous projects.